 The machines were built until 1973.
 In 1978 he sold the rights to the Manx name to Unity Equipe, who sold them to Andy Molnar in 1994.

 John Tickle was a highly skilled designer, and later developed products for sailing and swimming.
-He ran a yachting business in the South of England (he sailed across to the IOM with a bike to race at the TT) and spent his retirement years on the west coast of Wales, at times flying model aircraft.
+He ran a yachting business in the South of England (he sailed across to the IOM with his motorcycle aboard to race at the TT) and spent his retirement years on the west coast of Wales, at times flying model aircraft.

 Sources: Graces Guide, solomotorcycleworks.blogspot.com, armstrongsaquatics.com